 One big change on the iPhone 5S was the fact it arrived with iOS 7.
-This is clearly the flagship device for the new operating system, and it showed off the UI redesign superbly.
+This was clearly the flagship device for the new operating system, and it showed off the UI redesign superbly.

 It also finally opens up things like the keyboard, which means you'll be able to customise your phone in

 Unfortunately Apple Pay, a new way of paying for goods and services in store and online, is not going to work on the iPhone 5S because it lacks NFC, but pair with a new Apple Watch and you're laughing all the way to the bank (until you see your balance anyway).

 For those that missed the iOS 7 update, you'd best gird your loins if you're not a fan of colour all over the place. iOS 7 is a lot brighter, cleaner and sleeker than its bloated predecessor, but it does look like Jony Ive has dipped into his crayon pot a few times.
 But don't think this is a negative: I like it.

 The colours on offer are fun, fresh and most importantly distinctive, giving a real unique feel to iOS 7 and iOS 8 that other platforms might not have.
 Photos, Safari and Music are all changed, as well as a host of other apps too, and while some have labelled them 'childish', they're clearly indicative of the new style Apple is looking to create.

 And when iOS 7.1 landed, things were tidied up a bit and helped appease some Apple fans looking to not feel like they've fallen into a big bag of rainbows.